Ivan-Shish/Aleo/setup1-verifier/README.md

 cp ../target/release/setup1-verifier ../target/release/view-key /path/to/working/directory
 ```

-Then generate the view key
+Next, generate and print out a view key:
 ```bash
 # To print the view key to stdout
 ./view-key